 We recently ran a successful migration from Prismic to Contentful for one of our clients, and we’re here to share some of the most important insights that we learned along the way.

-Contentful is built for fast-growing teams and enterprises.
-It goes beyond a simple headless content management system—it’s an entire content platform.
+Why migrate to Contentful?
+It's built for fast-growing teams and enterprises.
+Contentful is more than a headless content management system — it’s an entire content platform.
 It’ll help you support larger and larger teams with governance and integrations.

 Scale, governance and integrations

 As you grow your teams and markets, you’ll also need to manage the growing amount of content.
 A synchronized content structure across your development, staging and production environments helps keep you free of bottlenecks and speeding along.
 So does role-based access control, which limits access on a single-user basis.
 This can give you enough control and flexibility.
 Third-party app integrations lets us add new functionalities whenever we need them—without slowing down our teams with confusing and inert tools.

 We at Portaltech Reply also think about these values.
 When we designed a strategic plan to add value as quickly as possible and expand into new markets for one of our customers, that included migrating them from Prismic to Contentful.

 We went from planning to implementation in less than six months.
 The transition went so smoothly that we released into three markets and two different applications within one week.
 Here are a few important topics to consider in a migration.

 Migrate faster without reworking the entire content model

 In order to migrate faster without reworking the entire content model, you need to find compatible content types.

 Doing a one-to-one migration is the fastest way to move from Prismic to Contentful.
 But there are caveats.
 Prismic has a concept called custom types (which is similar to content types in Contentful) and slices (which are dynamic and can be shared between custom types or unique to each custom type).
 Both custom types and slices are both considered content types in Contentful.